Meghan Markle’s Sister, Samantha, Slams Haters On Twitter & Involves The FBI

-Meghan Markle’s half-sister, Samantha, has caused quite the commotion ever since the Meghan was set to be married to Prince Harry.
+Meghan Markle’s half-sister, Samantha, has caused quite the commotion ever since the Duchess was set to be married to Prince Harry.
 It all started with Samantha reportedly encouraging her dad, Thomas, to take staged paparazzi photos, which is believed to be the starting point of the seemingly never-ending family drama that has ensued since.
 Most recently, the sister showed up at Kensington Palace without an invitation, and left after handing a letter to a guard.
 Also, Samantha has announced on Twitter that she’s nearing completion of her tell-all book, which was initially called Diary of Princess Pushy’s Sister, which has now been updated to A Tale of Two Sisters.

 Throughout it all, Samantha has called Meghan demeaning names, including Duch-a**, along with insulting Prince Harry on his birthday with a message using a hamster GIF.
 And it hasn’t made her the most well-liked Markle among royal fans, and it shows, as Samantha has been going back and forth with a couple of Twitter users in particular.
 It got so bad for the sister, that she’s announced that she’s reported the users to the FBI.
 In addition, Samantha has also tagged the authorities from time to time, including in the tweet from yesterday.